 The title story gets the collection going with a traditional ghost tale.
 The first of our unnamed protagonists takes up rooms in a London house to write articles for periodicals and also work on poetry and a novel.
 The events are conveyed through diary entries, recording mundane events, the narrator’s own suspicions concerning his mental state, and possible supernatural occurrences.
 “The Listener” eventually reaches a conventional conclusion for a haunting tale, but the narrator’s inner conflict over his sanity, somnambulism, and an invasion of dark and violent thoughts are eerily effective.

 The first Blackwood collection I read, The Best Ghost Stories of Algernon Blackwood (Dover, 1973), ended with the next story, “Max Hensig—Bacteriologist and Murderer.”
-The Dover editor apologized in his introduction for including a non-supernatural tale, but argued it was too good to allow to fade into obscurity.
+Editor E. F. Bleiler apologized in his introduction for including a non-supernatural tale, but argued it was too good to allow to fade into obscurity.
 He was right: “Max Hensig” is a suspense thriller similar to the type Cornell Woolrich would write thirty years later, and it’s an exceptional work outside of Blackwood’s usual weird tales territory.
 Blackwood used his background as a New York Times reporter in the 1890s and his work on the murder case of Carlyle Harris, a doctor who poisoned his wife with morphine, to create this story of a reporter’s close encounter with a psychopathic bacteriologist who brags about his ability to kill anyone without leaving evidence.
 The suspenseful finale is wonderful, as are the details of turn-of-the-century New York City journalism.
 Most impressive is how the story plumbs the depths of the psychological state of fear, which Blackwood describes with the same power he used for his supernatural explorations of the human mind expanding into other realms.
 “Mex Hensig” may be a crime thriller, but it is one hundred percent Algernon Blackwood.

 Ah, “The Willows.”
 The most famous and anthologized of the author’s work and one of the defining works of the weird.
 I prefer “The Wendigo” on my list of Blackwood favorites—the frozen forest backdrop sets off my terror senses—but “The Willows” is definitely a masterpiece.
 Blackwood based it on a canoe trip he took down the Danube in 1901.
 For the story, he translates the awe of the great river into an encounter with powers from the Outside.
 Two unnamed canoers, the Blackwood stand-in and “The Swede,” beach their canoe on a small island in the Danube among the unpopulated swamp regions south of Budapest.
 They come to the slow realization that antagonistic forces, of which the great willows are a “mask” or “symbol,” are trying to locate them: